countsudoku/gnome-extension-manager/README.md

 # gnome-extension-manager

 This application should manage the extensions for gnome-shell in the user space.
-Therefore it should donwload and install extensions from [the gnome extensions website][extensions gnome] or from the extension git repo.
+Therefore it should download and install extensions from [the gnome extensions website][extensions gnome] or from the extension git repo.
+The most commands are the same as for apt-get on debian based Linux distributions

 The following commndas are planed:
 * install
     download the plugin and installed it in the right location
 * update
+    update the local extension catalog
+* upgrade
     check for outdated plugins and update them
 * activate
     Activate the extension